 - Buy a new corresponding buffer board to replace the old one

-- If you are uncomfortable taking apart the buffer board, take an expert’s help
+- If you are uncomfortable taking apart the buffer board, get an expert’s help

 - The screen is getting a weak signal

 - Faulty connection from the electrical outlet to the cable box, and from the cable box to the TV

 - Wrong input on the screen

 - Faulty power supply board or main circuit board

 If your TV’s screen looks unnatural and you see a thick black line on the screen, you should follow the detailed solutions below to know how to get rid of black lines on your TV.
 The fixing ways are: